quarkiverse/quarkus-amazon-services/README.md

 ## Compatibility with Quarkus Core

 Quarkus Amazon Services is a component of the [Quarkus Platform](https://quarkus.io/guides/platform).
-If you do not require specific features from the latest release, it is recommended to use BOMs from the Quarkus Platform.
+It is recommended to use BOMs from the Quarkus Platform.

 ```xml
   <properties>